 When packing for your snowshoe adventure, make sure you have the basics for stepping into the wild.
 Water, snacks, a knife, and some way to make fire are essential.
-Wool socks are also key, as they will keep your feet far warmer than cotton socks, particularly if your boots get wet.
+Wool socks, like those custom socks, are also key, as they will keep your feet far warmer than cotton socks, particularly if your boots get wet.
 Some folks prefer walking poles while trekking the snow trails.
 Poles are a particularly good idea if you are planning to go on longer hikes or overnight trips.

 Where to go

 There is an amazing abundance of snow-laden trail systems that exist not far from the Eugene and Springfield area.
 The best part about it is that the good folks over at the U.S. Forest Service have already made your snowshoe adventure a priority.
 The Willamette National Forest area houses four log shelters that serve as ideal destinations for a snowshoe adventure, and there is an endless amount of snowy woods to explore.

 About 28 miles east of Oakridge near Willamette Pass, at an elevation of 4,800 feet, you will find Gold Lake.
 The nearby Gold Lake Sno-Park has a vast network of trails that are perfect for beginner and intermediate snowshoers.
 There are three “warming shelters” that can be accessed along the trek, complete with wood stoves stocked with wood.
 For more info on snowshoeing here, check out hikeoregon.net/gold-lake-sno-park.html